Pet Travel From the United States to Australia

 - Canine Brucella Multiplex Assay

-NOTE: The veterinarian(s) who prepares the pet for export to Australia (includes scanning the microchip, drawing blood, completing the laboratory submission forms, etc.) MUST be a USDA Accredited Veterinarian in the state where they perform work.
+The veterinarian(s) who prepares the pet for export to Australia (includes scanning the microchip, drawing blood, completing the laboratory submission forms, etc.) must be a USDA-accredited veterinarian in the State where they perform work.

-Please follow the instructions below (1-12) to have your pet's identity verified.
+Follow the instructions below (steps 1–12) to have your pet's identity verified.

 There are multiple fees for this service, as noted below.